RubixML/ML/docs/transformers/image-rotator.md

 <span style="float:right;"><a href="https://github.com/RubixML/ML/blob/master/src/Transformers/ImageRotator.php">[source]</a></span>

 # Image Rotator
-Image Rotator permutes an image feature by adding rotational jitter to the original.
-The image is then cropped to fit the original width and height maintaining the number of pixels and the original center.
+Image Rotator permutes an image feature by rotating it and adding optional randomized jitter.
+The image is then cropped to fit the original width and height maintaining the dimensionality.
+Permutations such as these are useful for training computer vision models that are robust to

 !!! note
     The [GD extension](https://php.net/manual/en/book.image.php) is required to use this transformer.